 This session will focus on hormonal health and metabolic conditions.

-Dr Kristien Boelaert
+Professor Kristien Boelaert FRCP

 How to evaluate and manage thyroid lumps